chrisberkhout/pricehist/README.md

 DEBUG Ended pricehist run at 2021-08-12 14:38:26.709428.
 ```

-You can run a logged `curl` command to see exactly what data is returned by the
+Running a logged `curl` command shows exactly what data is returned by the
-source:
+source.

 ```
 pricehist fetch coindesk BTC/USD -s 2021-01-01 -e 2021-01-05 -vvv 2>&1 \